NMBURobotics/vox_nav/docs/CONTROL_README.md

 ## Control server

+This page introduces a more in-depth overview to controller server and plugins.

 This server brings up a plugin of your choice live.
 The controller server is implemnted with ROS2 actions.
 Following parameters are configurable;